GAMR1520/GAMR1520/_references/compound-statements.md

 </figure>

 Its often easier to write small code snippets into files and add `print()` statements to see what's going on.

+> For more information, check out the python documentation on [compound statements](https://docs.python.org/3/reference/compound_stmts.html).